Loftiss91/Final-Project/final-project-scope.md

 The entire project for the website is due October 03, 2025, the website must be live and hosted by GitHub.

 ### I want to provide the following to the customers:
-* All services my business can provide.
+* Information about services my business can provide.
-* Costs of all the services.
+* Estimated costs of all the services.
+* Contact information.
 ## Exclusions
 I will not provide information on services my business cannot perform at this time.
 I will only include the services that I can currently perform.
 The website will not offer any booking services.
 The website is only informational and all bookings and estimates will have to be conducted through calls or email.